Against Modern Football, the Controversial Movement to Reclaim a Sport from Capitalism Gone Mad

 Biss’s publication, then, is a “fanzine that co-opted the term from Europe on formation and attempts to collect writing that loosely fits under a banner of hating, or at least moaning about the modern game.”
 The first issue circulated 1,000 copies, which sold out almost instantly.

-Broadly speaking, the objective of this movement is to take football back from the economic forces that have undeniably hijacked it.
-For that to make sense, you have to understand where football came from.
+Broadly speaking, the objective of this movement is to take soccer back from the economic forces that have undeniably hijacked it.
+For that to make sense, you have to understand where soccer came from.
 Some professional European clubs are more than a century old and were started by friends or in social clubs and factories.
 They entered amateur leagues, and those that were successful gradually professionalized.
 They weren’t for-profit franchises that bought into highly-controlled, for-profit leagues, like in American sports.
-In football, the amateur spirit endures.
+In soccer, the amateur spirit endures.

 As the product was commoditized, the viewing experience was sanitized in an attempt to appeal to the (more moneyed?) mainstream.
 Standing-only sections have been abolished in most countries and hardcore fans banished.
 In the last decade or two, ticket prices have risen tenfold in most leagues—even when adjusted for inflation—pricing out the sport’s working-and middle-class base.
 Many argue the atmosphere has suffered.